18F/handbook/pages/general-information-and-resources/tech-policies/tts-pages.md

 - Resolve any Critical or High security findings from Security Scanners

-Once the ATU review is completed the **Site Manager** will be sent an ATU Approval package for signature.
-The Site Manager will be responsible for managing Security Findings over the lifecycle of the Website.
+Once the ATU review is completed the **GSA Website Manager** will be sent an ATU Approval package for signature.
+The **GSA Website Manager** will be responsible for managing Security Findings over the lifecycle of the Website.

 ## Maintaining Approved Sites
 Sites hosted on TTS Pages are required to have their URLs scanned in accordance with CIO-IT Security-06-30: Managing Enterprise Cybersecurity Risk and GSA’s parameter for National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53, control RA-5, Vulnerability Scanning.